sail-sg/oat/README.md

   <img src="https://gist.githubusercontent.com/lkevinzc/98afee30a5141d7068a0b35a88901a31/raw/e23f40d33e8a2fa4220e8122c152b356084b8afb/bench_results.png" height="300" alt="OAT" />
 </p>

-Please refer to the [Appendix C of our paper](https://arxiv.org/pdf/2411.01493#page=17.64) for detailed benchmarking methods and discussion on the results.
+Please refer to [Appendix C of our paper](https://arxiv.org/pdf/2411.01493#page=17.64) for a detailed discussion of the benchmarking methods and results.

 ## Citation
 If you find this work useful for your research, please consider citing